nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 FitTrack is more than just an app; it's your personal tracker to help you to achieve your health and fitness goals.

+FitTrack is a Command Line Interface (CLI) application for tracking your fitness conveniently.
+It is targeted at people who wish to live a healthy lifestyle.
+Using the CLI helps to optimise usage for fast typing and one-stop interface to access a plethora of features to track your fitness.

 ## Quick Start